This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this biscuit with sausage gravy recipe, check out our Leftover Ingredients Recipe Finder.

-For the sausage gravy
+For the Sausage Gravy:

-For the biscuit
+For the Biscuit:

-• Flour: Use all-purpose flour for this recipe.
+• Flour: Use all-purpose flour for the best results.

 Recipe Variations

-How To Make A Biscuit With Sausage Gravy
+How To Make One Biscuit With Gravy

-These step-by-step photos and instructions help you visualize how to make this recipe.
+These step-by-step photos and instructions help you visualize how to make this easy sausage gravy and biscuit recipe.
 See the recipe box below for ingredient amounts and full recipe instructions.

 dry ingredients for biscuits in a mixing bowl.